AndresCdo/docker-jenkins-image/README.md

 ## Jenkins automation

 This is the definition for a Jenkins container.

+# Usage
 Build the image using:

 ````sh
 docker build -t jenkins-image:1.0 .